lseeman/W3C-Citations-Converter-/README.md

-note if the key is missing should make it to follow the COGA protocal.
+Note if the key is missing should make it to follow the COGA protocal.
 (In theory) IE:
 1 *If it is a citation (academic paper) *use the database key followed by the first author and the number the author occurred in the database.
 The result would look like: [RM-Smith1] (RM is the reference for mental health literary review database, smith is the primary author, and 1 is this is the first occurrence).
 2. *For laws and standards *use the accepted short name in the field and record it as a key in our spreadsheet/ database.
 For example, WCAG1.0 or Section508.
 3. *If it is  another resource (blog, fact sheet etc)  *use the database key followed by the initials of the site/organisation name (main site, not subsites) and the number this occurred in our spreadsheet.
 The result would look like: [RC-WHO1] (RC is the Reference for Coga sources and literary review spreadsheet , WHO are the initials of the site, such as the world health organization, and 1 is this is the first occurrence in our spreadsheet. )

+## What to do in your document?
+1. Inline - Add the key in double square brackets.
+For example [[COGA1]]
+2. Reference the biblio file in your respecConfig in the header.
+IE:
+localBiblio: biblio,

+You can also have 	<script src="../common/biblio.js" class="remove"></script>

+This will add the reference in the reference section and the links, when the respec is run.

+Enjoy

+Lisa